Jebbs-dev/Jebbs-dev/README.md

 - 👋 Hi, I’m @Jebbs-dev
 - 👀 I’m interested in technology and agriculture
-- 🌱 I’m currently learning React, soon starting figma and node js.
+- 🌱 I’m currently learning React, and will soon be starting figma and node js.
-- 📫 reach me at ojebiyifulness@gmail.com, on twitter @jebbsdev and instagram @ojebiyifulness
+- 📫 You can reach me at ojebiyifulness@gmail.com, on twitter @jebbsdev and instagram @ojebiyifulness

 <!---
 Jebbs-dev/Jebbs-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.